suguruwataru/alpha-gamma/README.md

 to.
 In such a colorspace, color data have the form (R value, G value, B value) such that

-- When a value is 0, it means the lowest relevant luminance
+- When a value is 0, it means the lowest relevant intensity
-- When a value is 1, it means the highest relevant luminance
+- When a value is 1, it means the highest relevant intensity

 <a name="relevant"></a>
-Where "relevant luminance" mean different things in different contexts:
+Where "relevant intensity" mean different things in different contexts:

-- lowest/highest luminance that humans can perceive
+- lowest/highest intensity that humans can perceive
-- lowest/highest luminance that a device can emit light for
+- lowest/highest intensity that a device can emit light for
 - etc.

 Reference to such a linear RGB colorspace is so prevalent that "linear RGB